 - Cut & Paste Sight Words Sentences helps beginning readers master over 100 sight words using the unique, hands-on approach in this resource.
 Step-by-step directions tell how to use the sight words on each reproducible to teach an entire lesson, reinforcing sight word recognition, sentence structure, vocabulary development, and higher-level comprehension skills.

 photo credit: hira3 via photopin cc

-- Teach Me to Do It Myself: Montessori Activities for You and Your Child – This is an easy to follow book with color photos showing how to do basic Montessori activities at home, and it also suggests inexpensive ways to make activities.
-The book is easy and pleasant to read; it’s in colour and has plenty of photos.
+- Teach Me to Do It Myself: Montessori Activities for You and Your Child.
+This is an easy to follow book with color photos showing how to do necessary Montessori activities at home, and it also suggests inexpensive ways to make activities.
+The book is easy and pleasant to read; it’s in color and has plenty of photos.

-- Teaching Montessori in the Home: Pre-School Years: The Pre-School Years – This book was originally written in the 60’s but most of the instructions about making Montessori materials at home with common household items or easy-to-obtain craft supplies are still relevant today.
+- Teaching Montessori in the Home: Pre-School Years: The Pre-School Years – This book was initially written in the ’60s, but most of the instructions about making Montessori materials at home with everyday household items or easy-to-obtain craft supplies are still relevant today.
 This book is a great starting point for teaching Montessori in the home.
-DiscovertheChild wrote of this book “Beyond the introduction to Montessori theory, Hainstock presents lots and lots of activities that you can use in your home.
-For each activity, she lists the age range, the materials needed, how to demonstrate it to your child, the purpose of the exercise, and the control of error built in to each one. “
+DiscovertheChild wrote of this book, “Beyond the introduction to Montessori theory, Hainstock presents lots and lots of activities that you can use in your home.
+For each activity, she lists the age range, the materials needed, how to demonstrate it to your child, the purpose of the exercise, and the control of error built into each one. “

 If you really want to be a true DIYer and are feeling a bit ambitious here are some wonderful sites that give you advice on how to make your own great Montessori activities: